bcgov/ols-router/router-developer-guide.md

 Access to the BC Route Planner API is mediated by the Data Systems and Services branch [API Services Portal](https://api.gov.bc.ca/).

-Source data for the BC Route Planner comes from the BC Digital Road Atlas which is updated on a monthly basis by [GeoBC](https://www2.gov.bc.ca/gov/content?id=5C9D77FBC4C64A61979F78383F3DEC93).
+Source data for the BC Route Planner comes from a variety of sources outlined in data flow #1 and #3 of the [data pipeline](https://github.com/bcgov/ols-geocoder/blob/gh-pages/address-data-pipeline.md).
+Data is updated on a monthly basis.
 The BC Route Planner loads this data from files into in-memory data structures at startup.
 A small configuration file of global parameters is also loaded at startup from a key-value Datastore.

-The BC Route Planner is written in Java 11.0 and uses the jSprit open source libraries.
+The BC Route Planner is written in Java and uses the jSprit open source libraries.
 The [Location Services in Action](https://bcgov.github.io/ols-devkit/ols-demo/index.html) web application, which demonstrates the features of the BC Route Planner, is written in JavaScript and uses jQuery and Leaflet libraries and plugins.

 ## Limitations of Route Planner API v2.1
-Route Planner API v2.1 is backward-compatible with v2.0.
-There are still some limitations on the new features and data in Route Planner v2.1 .
+Route Planner API v2.2.1 is backward-compatible with v2.x.
+There are still some limitations on the new features and data in Route Planner v2.2.1.
 For complete details, see the [release notes](https://github.com/bcgov/ols-router/blob/gh-pages/rpng-release-notes.md).

 ## API Key
 Use of the BC Route Planner REST API is currently restricted to use by BC government applications.
-A cost model may become available soon to enable use beyond government applications.
 If you are working on a government application that needs routing, please submit a request for access via the [API Services Portal](https://api.gov.bc.ca/)

 Every route planner request needs an apikey header that contains your api key as follows:
 ```